krisdale/clear-linux-documentation/source/clear-linux/guides/maintenance/mixin.rst

 The following examples use:

 * A stock installation of |CL| with all `Prerequisites`_.

+Reference the `mixin man page`_ for details regarding mixin commands and options.

 Example 1: Add custom helloclear bundle
 =======================================